larrytheliquid/Lemmachine/README.md

 ## Status ##

-This project is still very much an early-stage work in progress, without guarantees for API stability.
-It currently only renders response statuses (not headers or body).
-Lemmas and proofs exist for the status resolution, and now there is a real runner hardcoded against the default resource!
+The project is still in development and rapidly changing.
+Lemmas and proofs exist for status resolution, and you can now run resources!
+The focus will now comprise of a gradual direct translation of RFC 2616 sections into dependent type theory.

 ## Setup ##